netxms/netxms-doc/admin/object-management.rst

-Except common properties subnets has :guilabel:`Map Appearance` and :guilabel:`Trusted Nodes` tabs. :guilabel:`Map Appearance` tab defines images that will be used to display this object on a :term:`Network Map`. :guilabel:`Trusted Nodes` is used to define object list that have access to this object from the script.
+Except common properties subnets has :guilabel:`Map Appearance` and :guilabel:`Trusted Nodes` tabs. :guilabel:`Map Appearance` tab defines images that will be used to display this object on a :term:`Network Map` and drill-down object (object that will be opened when double click on this object on :term:`Network Map`). :guilabel:`Trusted Nodes` is used to define object list that have access to this object from the script.

 Menu items: